 This slicing of the hilltop creates deep courtyard spaces, allowing the lower level to connect to the landscape and have sky and mountain views.
 A network of pathways and staircases connect the interior of the house with the site, winding their way up the rooftop and terminating in a viewing deck with 360-degree views.

-Using a series of curves that revolve around the center-point, a smooth undulated ceiling is generated on the underside of the concrete roof, producing a variety of spatial conditions.
+By interpolating between a series of profile curves that revolve around the center-point, a smooth undulated ceiling is generated on the underside of the concrete roof, producing a variety of spatial conditions.
 This sweeping ceiling continues to the edge of the building, creating unique framed views from within the structure.
 The geometry is then carved and punctured to create additional pathways, spaces, and openings for light and air.

 Partners In Charge: